njager/E05a-Input/README.md

 This is an exercise to help you become accustomed to how Godot treats user input.

+Added a live output to the mouse x and y position label.
+Also added standard WASD input controls for the ship.

 Instructions are as follows:
  - Fork and Clone this repository.
 Choose a location where it will be downloaded on your computer.
  - Open Godot.
 In the Project Manager, select "Import".